kadena-io/chainweb-node/README.md

 ```

 ## Mine for a Chainweb Network

-Detailed mining instructions can be found in the [mining readme](https://github.com/kadena-io/chainweb-node/blob/master/miner/README.org)
+Detailed mining instructions can be found in our [Mining Guide](https://github.com/kadena-io/chainweb-node/blob/master/miner/README.org).

 ## Component Structure